-- Number of NAS inspections of motor carriers or owner-operators conducted by advanced scheduling. - Total number of citations and documented violations.
+- · Number of NAS inspections of motor carriers or owner-operators conducted by advanced scheduling. - Total number of citations and documented violations.

-5. Non-Inspection Traffic Enforcement Program:
+5. Traffic Enforcement without Inspection:

 - The PRMCSAP Director, or whom he/she assigns the task to, will request biweekly reports prepared by the officers assigned to the project. - Monitor the amount of tickets emitted through the TPSB's digital platform. - Number of non-inspection traffic enforcement stops/contacts with CMVs. - Number of traffic citations issued during non-inspection traffic enforcement stops/contacts with a CMV.